GeoNode/documentation/intermediate/harvesting/index.rst

 WMS harvester worker
 --------------------

-Configuration value: ``geonode.harvesting.harvesters.wms.OgcWmsHarvester``

-This is appropriate for harvesting from remote OGC WMS servers
+This worker is able to harvest from remote OGC WMS servers.

+This harvester can be used by setting ``harvester_type=geonode.harvesting.harvesters.wms.OgcWmsHarvester`` in the harvester configuration.

+It recognizes the following ``harvester_type_specific_configuration`` parameters:

+dataset_title_filter
+    A string that is used to filter remote WMS layers by their ``title`` property.
+If a remote layer's title contains the string defined by this parameter, then the layer is recognized by the harvester worker.

 .. _arcgis-harvester-worker-label: